Alessandra Ferri

 Alessandra Ferri OMRI (born 6 May 1963) is an Italian prima ballerina.
 She danced with the Royal Ballet (1980–1984), American Ballet Theatre (1985–2007) and La Scala Theatre Ballet (1992–2007) and as an international guest artist, before temporally retiring on 10 August 2007, aged 44, then returning in 2013.
-She was eventually granted the rank of prima ballerina assoluta.
+She has been referred to by some publications as a prima ballerina assoluta.

 Career

 Alessandra Ferri was born in Milan, Italy.
 She began studying ballet at the La Scala Theatre Ballet School, later transferring to the upper school of the Royal Ballet School.
 She represented the Royal Ballet School in the 1980 Prix de Lausanne, winning a scholarship which enabled her to continue studying at the school.

 Royal Ballet

 Ferri joined the Royal Ballet in 1980, and in 1982, for her first major role in the ballet Mayerling, she was nominated for the Laurence Olivier Award for Outstanding First Achievement of the Year in Ballet.
 In 1983, she was nominated for and won the Laurence Olivier Award for Outstanding Individual Performance of the Year in a New Dance Production for her role in Sir Kenneth MacMillan's Valley of Shadows.
 In 1983, she was promoted to the rank of Principal Dancer.